 Current News Analysts

-Ken Boyd is currently lecturer in philosophy at the University of Toronto at Scarborough.
+Ken Boyd holds a PhD in philosophy from the University of Toronto.
 His philosophical work concerns the ways that we can best make sure that we learn from one another, and what goes wrong when we don’t.
-You can read more about his work at kennethboyd.wordpress.com.
+You can read more about his work at kennethboyd.wordpress.com

 Matt has a PhD in philosophy from the University of Waterloo.
 His research specializes in philosophy of science and the nature of values.
 He has also published on the history of pragmatism and the work of John Dewey.